 Dongmei joined the Stewart lab in August 2018 to take up a PhD studentship supported by the China Scholarship Council.
 Her project is focussed on the enzyme, transglutaminsase-2 and its role in autoimmunity.

 Previous Group Members:

-Stewart Group: Dr Mohammed Arastoo (now University of Aberdeen, UK), Dr Omar Kassaar (now University of Bristol, UK), Dr Petra Popovics (now University of Miami, FL, USA), Dr Dagmara Wiatrek (now Masaryk University, Czech Rep.), Dr Siavash Khazaipoul, Dr Ruitao Yu (returned to Northwest Plateau Institute of Biology, Xining, China)
+Stewart Group: Dr Mohammed Arastoo (now University of Aberdeen, UK), Dr Omar Kassaar (now University of Bristol, UK), Dr Petra Popovics (now Case Western Reserve University, OH, USA), Dr Dagmara Wiatrek (now Masaryk University, Czech Rep.), Dr Siavash Khazaipoul, Dr Ruitao Yu (returned to Northwest Plateau Institute of Biology, Xining, China)

 Pitt Group: Jason Woodier, Craig Balmforth, Dr Benedict Reilly-O’Donnell (now Imperial College London).